Table of Contents

-The Fuse REC stands out in a few different ways, most notably in how it stands.
+We selected the Fuse REC as the best Bluetooth record player because it stands out in a few different ways, most notably in how it stands.
 The solid base and vertical turntable are distinctively different from most traditional record players, almost combining a vintage-style radio in the bottom portion with a turntable on the upper.
 No matter how you decide to view it, the Fuse REC helps to make playing records in your space even more of a statement than a standard player.

 Putting a record onto the vertical table is easy and the included clip, while perhaps seeming slight in your hand, provides more than enough grip to keep the chosen album in place without crushing it.
 The tonearm can be a little tricky to figure out where to place it when operating it at a vertical angle, but I quickly got a good handle on dropping the needle accordingly.
-The included built-in speakers are good enough that you can forgo getting a set of bookshelf speakers if you’d like to avoid the extra cost, providing a good rich tone that’s well-suited for the warmth of a vinyl record.
+The Fuse REC includes some of the best Bluetooth speakers for record players.
+The built-in speakers are good enough that you can forgo getting a set of bookshelf speakers if you’d like to avoid the extra cost, providing a good rich tone that’s well-suited for the warmth of a vinyl record.

 Testing the “Halo: Infinite” soundtrack with the Fuse REC allowed the choral elements of the iconic “Halo” chant to shine while the bass lines of Tame Impala’s “Currents” hummed appropriately.
 The hammering rock and roll of Led Zeppelin’s “Physical Graffiti” felt appropriately epic.
 The overall tone of the player’s sound can be described as well-balanced.
 While it won’t blow audiophiles away, it’s more than suitable for those who are getting into vinyl for the first time or those looking to upgrade to a higher-quality machine.

-From a connectivity standpoint, you can pair a Bluetooth device to it (i.e., a smartphone) and play music out of its included speakers, but you can’t connect a set of Bluetooth earbuds or headphones to it.
+From a Bluetooth connectivity standpoint, you can pair a device to it (i.e., a smartphone) and play music out of its built-in speakers, but you can’t connect a set of Bluetooth earbuds or headphones.
 Playback with the included 3.5mm caused a slight buzzing in my headphones.
 Additionally, part of the player itself feels kind of cheap; the tonearm, for example, is of a plastic construction instead of metal.
 It doesn’t change the quality of the playback itself, but it’s worth mentioning.

-Nevertheless, the Fuse REC has a lot to love, even if we wish it were slightly more high-end in some places.
+As far as Bluetooth record players go, the Fuse REC has a lot to love even if we wish it were slightly more high-end in some places.
 What matters is that it is quality in the areas that matter most.

 - Striking design